-h of its history, Lamb Weston worked within its parent firm Conagra Brands Inc. It is just recently spun-off to an independent publicly-traded company.
+h of its history, Lamb Weston worked within its parent firm Conagra Brands Inc. It recently spun off to an independent publicly-traded company.

-LW is a top manufacturer, distributor and supplier of frozen potato products to retailers and restaurants.
-Headquartered at the Eagle, Idaho it’s surrounded by some of the world’s greatest potato-growing states.
+LW is a top manufacturer, distributor, and supplier of frozen potato products to retailers and restaurants.
+Headquartered in Eagle, Idaho, it’s surrounded by some of the world’s greatest potato-growing states.

-It functions a couple of joint ventures to help with its worldwide diversification.
-Meijer Frozen Foods B.V. situated in the Netherlands is a joint venture which also produces and sells frozen potato products.
+It functions as a couple of joint ventures to help with its worldwide diversification.
+Meijer Frozen Foods B.V., situated in the Netherlands, is a joint venture which also produces and sells frozen potato products.

-LW and Meijer are constructing a new manufacturing facility that’s anticipated to be on the line in the spring of 2019.
+LW and Meijer are constructing a new manufacturing facility that will be on the line in the spring of 2019.
 Lamb Weston also holds a joint venture together with RDO Frozen Co., a potato chip-based from Minnesota.